 Besides taking all the right steps to fight the flu, there’s a chance that it still may happen.
-Just in time for flu season, the U.S. Food and Drug Administration recently approved Xofluza (baloxavir marboxil) for the treatment of acute uncomplicated influenza in patients 12 years of age and older who have had symptoms for no more than 48 hours.
+In 2018, the U.S. Food and Drug Administration approved Xofluza (baloxavir marboxil) for the treatment of acute uncomplicated influenza in patients 12 years of age and older who have had symptoms for no more than 48 hours.

 “This is the first new antiviral flu treatment with a novel mechanism of action approved by the FDA in nearly 20 years.” said FDA Commissioner Scott Gottlieb, M.D.
 The first line of defense, however, is getting the flu vaccination as early as possible in the flu season, as it takes two weeks to become effective.